 Cloud computing is the process of delivering hosted services using the internet.
 In a short time, cloud computing has emerged as an efficient and advanced way to boost the success of just about every type of business.
-Tax firms are not alone in harnessing this practice and many are seeing tremendous savings in time and money.
+Accounting firms are not alone in harnessing this practice and many are seeing tremendous savings in time and money.

 There are some real benefits to making the switch to cloud computing.
 It will make your life easier by saving you time and money.
 Plus, you will be able to meet clients’ needs more efficiently since the cloud is accessible from any computer anywhere with internet and no downloads are necessary.
-Fast, cost-efficient, safe and stable—when it comes to listing the benefits of cloud computing, there’s no limit.
+Fast, cost-efficient, secure—when it comes to listing the benefits of cloud computing, there’s no limit.